 Francis Watson moved soon thereafter.
 He remarried in 1918 to Genevieve Walker; by the early 1920s, they lived in Sturbridge.

 263 Clarendon had continued to be owned by the trust established for Elizabeth Perkins’s benefit and, on November 10, 1917, it sold the house to Marion Steedman (Mason) Wilson, the wife of Richard Thornton Wilson, Jr. She also owned 265 Clarendon, which she had inherited from her father, Amos Lawrence Mason.
-Richard Wilson was a banker and thoroughbred horse breeder; they lived in New York City and Palmetto Bluff, South Carolina.
+Richard Wilson was a banker and thoroughbred horse breeder.
+They lived in New York City and Palmetto Bluff, South Carolina, and also maintained two homes in Rhode Island: Shady Lawn in Newport and Indian House in Middletown.

 263 Clarendon was not listed in the 1919 Blue Book.